mvaganov/CmdLineAsteroids/notes.md

 	- ChatGPT 2025/09/14

 ### voice
-Another invisible wizard problem is the rapid replacement of programmers with AI in the software development industry.
+Another invisible wizard problem is the rapid replacement of programmers with Machine Intelligence tools.
-Even if AI systems write most of the world's code, they still lack something, which Geoffrey Hinton warned about, and the AI's will admit.
+Even if machines write most of the world's code, they lack what Geoffrey Hinton warned about, and the AI's will admit.
 They lack real understanding.
-Artificial Intelligences need humans who can translate lived experience into software accessible tools, and simulations.
-These simulations help train AI, and augment toolchains.
+Machine intelligence can generate code, but it needs us to ground it in real logic with simulations.

+Simulations help train machine intelligences, and augment toolchains at runtime.
 Learning how to build simulations yourself, in a mostly agnostic tech stack like in the command line, is a powerful skill.
 Having it will make you useful to AI in the future.
-With this skill, you can help shape how AI connects to human reality.
+With this skill, you can help shape how machine intelligence connects to human reality.

 ### scene
 back to the montage of LowFiRockBlaster